-- (a) we have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit and made due verification thereof; - (b) in our opinion, proper books of account as required by law have been kept by the company so far as it appeared from our examination of those books; and - (c) the statement of financial position (balance sheet) and statement of comprehensive income (profit and loss statement) dealt with by the report are in agreement with the books of account and returns
+- (a) we have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit and made due verification thereof; - (b) in our opinion, proper books of account as required by law have been kept by the company so far as it appeared from our examination of those books; and - (c) the statement of financial position (balance sheet) and statement of profit or loss and other comprehensive income (profit and loss statement) dealt with by the report are in agreement with the books of account and returns. - (d) the expenditure incurred were for the purpose of the Company's business.